America at 250

 June 27, 2026

 CarbonRail: Celebrating Carbondale’s Role in American History will take place on June 27, 2026, from 3:30–7:30 PM at the Southern Illinois Multimodal Station (SIMMS) and The Varsity.
-The event commemorates the first train’s arrival in Carbondale in 1854 and America’s 250th with a proclamation, live music from the Little Egypt Barbershop Chorus, silent film screenings, and a world premiere play depicting the historic arrival.
+The event commemorates the first train’s arrival in Carbondale in 1854 and America’s 250th with a proclamation, live music, silent film screenings, and a world premiere play depicting the historic arrival.
 Attendees can move between locations to enjoy programming throughout the evening, including multiple performances of the play and ongoing film screenings.

 Contact Eva Fisher for more details.